jjbergman/iliaslatina/IL-translation.md

 96 He finished.

-96 Thetis glided down through the gentle air of heaven and came to her father's shores and sisters' beloved waves.
+96 Thetis glided down through the gentle air of heaven and came @to her father's shores and sisters' beloved waves.

-However, Juno was offended: "Great husband of mine," she said, "does the daughter of Doris hold so much sway, is so much owed to Achilles, @while for me, who is called your wife and also bears the sweet name of sister, you wish to shed the blood of my beloved Argives and renew the fighting spirit of the Trojans?"
+98 However, Juno was offended: "Great husband of mine," she said, "does the daughter of Doris hold so much sway, is so much owed to Achilles? @But as for me, whom you call your wife and sweet sister, you wish to shed the blood of my beloved Argives and renew the fighting spirit of the Trojans?"

 103 Are these your gifts for me?

 103 Is this how much you love me?

-104 The angered goddess chided the Thundering god with these harsh words, but in turn she endured the reproach of the king of heaven.
+104 The angered goddess hurled harsh words at the Thundering god, but in turn she endured the reproach of the king of heaven.

 106 Finally, after the god of fire stepped in to settle the dispute, the great father dismissed the council from his hall.